hyperskill/ilt-reports-generator/README.md

 - Data processing is synchronous (could be moved to Web Workers)
 - Tables show first 100 rows for performance
 - CSV files are parsed entirely into memory
+- Activity metrics are computed on-the-fly from submissions

 ## Troubleshooting